Benbenami7/OS-Project/README.md

 - Maximum nodes: 15.
 - Maximum travelers: 64.
 - Edge weights must be non-negative.
-- Edge weight `W` is animated as `W` equal steps at 300 ms per step.
+- Edge weight `W` is animated as `W` equal steps at 300 ms per step (adjusted for visual clarity in demonstrations).
 - Travelers wait 1 second only at intermediate nodes.
 - Invalid traveler nodes, no-path travelers, and `source == destination` cases are handled without crashing.

+## Scheduling Comparison (FCFS vs. SJF)

+Implementing the scheduler allowed us to observe the direct impact of scheduling algorithms on wait times during node contention:
+- **FCFS (First Come First Serve):** Travelers are granted access strictly based on their arrival time.
+While perfectly fair, this can cause a "convoy effect."
+If a traveler with a very long remaining route holds the node, quicker travelers must wait a significant amount of time, increasing the overall average wait time.
+- **SJF (Shortest Job First):** Priority is given to the traveler with the shortest total Dijkstra path weight.
+This highly optimizes throughput and reduces the average wait time, as quick travelers clear the intersection rapidly.
+However, it completely compromises fairness—a traveler with a long route might suffer from starvation if shorter jobs keep arriving at the node.
+`